 This active collection is a list of org.overlord.rtgov.analytics.service.ResponseTime objects.

 The response times represent an aggregation of the metrics for a particular service, operation and response/fault, over a configured period.
-For more details please see the API documentation.
+The ResponseTime object has the following fields: